 James has grown up playing Ice Hockey in Northern Ireland and currently plays for the Giants in the Scottish National League.
 James is also involved in junior hockey and has recently represented Great Britain as coach of the Under 12 national team.

 Having graduated from the Ulster University in 2006 with an Honours in Interactive Multimedia Design, James has worked with the Giants on all aspects of Web, Print and Graphic Design, and is now responsible for event management and the delivery of game night operations.

-The 2018/19 Season will be the 19th year of Mark’s involvement behind the scenes with the Stena Line Belfast Giants having been part of the organisation since day one.
-He has a Bachelors Degree in Marketing from Ulster University having graduated with Honours.
-Mark leads the Giants Commercial and Communications departments and manages the official website and social media channels.
+The 2021/22 Season will be the 22nd year of Mark’s involvement behind the scenes with the Stena Line Belfast Giants – having been part of the organisation since day one.